shirish93/shirish93.github.io/_ideas/2024-03-15-empowered-migrants.md

 **4. Collaboration: Building a Network of Support**

 We understand that no single entity can address this complex challenge alone.
-Therefore, we envision a collaborative approach to ensure the program's success.
+Therefore, we envision a collaborative angle to ensure the program's success.
 We will partner with the following stakeholders:

 -   **Manpower companies:** As key players in the recruitment process, manpower companies have a vested interest in the success of their workers.
 We will collaborate with them to identify training needs, market relevant skills, and support worker engagement in the program.